 10 types of scientist

 Not all scientists wear white coats and work in labs.
-There is a wide variety of jobs and careers that require knowledge and application of science, from research to business and from regulation to teaching.
+There are a wide variety of jobs and careers that require knowledge and application of science, from research to business and from regulation to teaching.

 The Business Scientist underpins excellent management and business skills with scientific knowledge, supporting evidence-led decision-making within companies and other enterprises.